Ada-Developers-Academy/ada-build/readme.md

 # Ada Build Curriculum

 This repository contains the materials for the Build program as part of [Ada Developers Academy](http://adadevelopersacademy.org/).
-This curriculum is designed as an introductory curriculum for Ada applicants and aspirants.
+This curriculum is designed as an introductory curriculum for people starting their journey into coding.

 ## Learning at Ada